FytechCorp/shop-mini-android-keyboardavoidingview-bg/README.md

 ### Steps:
 - Use link to get into Shop Mini
 - Click TextField
+    - Same behaviour as how Shop Mini's work by default
     - KAV doesn't change the screen
 - Minimize keyboard using the keyboard's down-chevron in the bottom left
 - Toggle KAV behaviour using top Shop Mini ToggleBotton
 - Click TextField
+    - Using `'height'` over `undefined`
     - KAV moves content, but still has minor overlap